nf-core/demultiplex/README.md

 ### Pipeline summary
 1. Reformatting the input sample sheet
     * Collapses iCLIP samples into one per lane
-    * Splits 10X samples into 10X, 10X-ATAC and 10X-DNA
+    * Splits 10X single cell samples into 10X, 10X-ATAC and 10X-DNA
     * Outputs the results of needing to run specific processes in the pipeline (only 10X single cell samples, mix of 10X single cell with non single cell samples and no 10X samples)
 2. Checking the sample sheet for downstream error causing samples such as:
     * a mix of short and long indexes on the same lane